cbonoz/chain22/README.md

 Each Captcha:
 1. Requests the user to identify a keyword based on an image (not autoselect of images).
 2. Requires the user state the latest price of ethereum, but this could be in theory any API-call based question that requires research in order to answer.
+3. Attempts (successes and failures) are logged to the contract.

 The captcha is also self-driving, operating based on the gas fees of the network in order to process the authentication.
 This makes Captchain work well with lower-cost networks such as Polygon/BSC.

 ### How it works
 1. API-call driven captchas that have character, or have dynamic questions based on the app you're visiting.
 2. Have an auditable history.
-3. Create a platform managing captchas across many different apps, all for the cost of gas on low cost Polygon chains.
+3. Create a platform managing captchas across many different apps, all for the cost of gas on low cost BSC testnet and polygon chains.
-4. Save the result of the c

-### Technologies used
-* Chainlink Services:
-* Filecoin storage and tools:
-* Covalent API calls: Price fetch and human validation of the price.
-* Moralis - Captcha storage and lookup per user (based on active metamask address)

 ### How to run